A simple tweak that will improve the Google ranking for small businesses – getting all mentions of your business details

 If you run a small business that primarily looks after people in your town rather than internationally, you want your business to appear high up in Google (… Bing, Yahoo etc.) search results when someone types in your town and your service.

-This is termed local search and there are some SEO tweaks that even the smallest business with no more computer skills than the ability to type their name into the search box of Google, can do to help improve their local search results.
+This is termed local search and there are some tweaks that even the smallest business with no more computer skills than the ability to type their name into the search box of Google, can do to help improve their local search results.

 A quick lesson on Google Search

-Have you ever wondered how Google finds your website and works out how important you are?
-At the simplest
+Have you ever wondered how Google finds your website and works out how important you are relative to other businesses?

 As clever as Google is, this type of thing confuses the heck out of it, and it thinks that there may be either more than one of you, or that you have a number of different branch locations, or that each location is a totally different business.

-It can also confuse Google.
-The most common response from a confused Google is that it bumps you down the rankings because it hasn’t the time or inclination to work you out.
-Words really DO matter and can hurt you if not used correctly!
+The most common response from a confused Google is that it bumps you down the rankings because it hasn’t the time or inclination to work your business out.

 Consistency is Vital